 Identical twins (monozygotic)

-How do you determine whether a pregnancy is twin?
+How to determine whether a pregnancy is twin?

-Are you showing signs of early gestation?
+Do you have signs of early gestation?
 Perhaps you've even taken a test that proved positive?
-However, there's nothing to suggest the arrival of twins, apart from perhaps more intense more intense pregnancy symptoms (nausea, vomiting, fatigue, increased tension in the breasts).
+However, there's nothing to indicate the arrival of twins, apart from perhaps more intense pregnancy symptoms. more intense pregnancy symptoms (nausea, vomiting, fatigue, increased tension in the breasts).
 To reliably determine whether you're expecting two babies, there are two possible tests: measurement of beta-hCG hormone levels, and a dating ultrasound.

 Abnormal increase in beta-hCG hormones

-One of the differentiating markers is the beta-hCG hormone level, measured by a blood test.
-In the case of twin pregnancies, beta-hCG levels are significantly higher than in single pregnancies (more than 30 to 200 IU/L).
+One of the distinguishing markers is the level of beta-hCG hormones, measured by a blood test.
+In twin pregnancies, beta-hCG levels are significantly higher than in singleton pregnancies (i.e. more than 30 to 200 IU/L).
 It also increases more rapidly.

 Ultrasound dating

 If symptoms are more intense than normal, a twin pregnancy may well be on the way!
-To determine the presence of twins, adating ultrasound (performed before the 1st trimester ultrasound, as early as the second month, between the 6th and 9th week of amenorrhea) can show the presence of two gestational sacs, or a single gestational sac with two embryos, or even hear the beating of two hearts.
+To determine the presence of twins, adating ultrasound (performed before the 1st trimester ultrasound, as early as the second month, between the 6th and 9th week of amenorrhea) allows you to see the presence of two gestational sacs, or a single gestational sac with two embryos, or to hear the beating of two hearts.
 However, if this examination is carried out too early, even a professional doctor could miss a twin pregnancy!

 What are the chances of a pregnant woman having twins?

 Far from being an isolated case, twin pregnancies are becoming increasingly common!
-In fact, the number of twins has been on the rise for several decades, and their numbers have never been higher.
+In fact, the number of twins has been on the rise for several decades, and is now at an all-time high.
 A study published in the journal Human Reproduction in 2021 reveals that the rate of twin pregnancies has risen over the last thirty years, from around 9.1 twin births per 1000 births in the 1980s, to 12 since the 2010s.
-On a global scale, lalmost one baby in forty is affected.
+Worldwide, almost one baby in forty is affected.

 There are many reasons for this increase.
 Firstly, the acceleration in the number of MAP (Medically Assisted Reproduction) procedures, which encourage the implantation of several embryos.
 Ovarian stimulation with hormones and in vitro fertilization increase the chances of giving birth to twins.

-Another factor is the decline in the average age of women who become pregnant, as the probability of twinning increases with age.
+Another factor is the decline in the average age of women who become pregnant, as the likelihood of twins increases with age.

 What are the consequences of a twin pregnancy?

-Although medical advances mean that twin pregnancies can now be carried to term without difficulty, it should be noted that in this case, the medical profession is even more vigilant, since sthis is a "high-risk" situation.
+Although medical advances mean that twin pregnancies can now be achieved without difficulty, it should be noted that the medical profession is even more vigilant in this case, as it is still a "high-risk" situation.

-The day-to-day life of parents of twins is also very different from that of a single child, since it involves almost "double" the workload!
-Finally, because of the particularities of twin pregnancies, women who are pregnant with two babies benefit from longer, earlier maternity leave.
+The day-to-day life of parents of twins is also quite different from that of a single child, since it involves almost "double" the work!
+Finally, in view of the particularities of twin pregnancies, women who are pregnant with two babies benefit from longer, earlier maternity leave.

-Twin pregnancies are considered risky for the mother's health, due to an increase in premature deliveries, miscarriage, pre-eclampsia, gestational cholestasis, gestational diabetes and vascular complications.
+Twin pregnancies are considered a health risk for the mother, due to the increase in premature deliveries, miscarriage, pre-eclampsia, gestational cholestasis, gestational diabetes and vascular complications.

-For the fetus, it can also lead to IUGR (intrauterine growth retardation), prematurity or transfusion-transfusion syndrome (one twin delivers more blood than it receives, and lthe other receives too much).
+For the fetus, it can also lead to IUGR (intrauterine growth retardation), prematurity or transfusion-transfusion syndrome (one twin delivers more blood than it receives, while the other receives too much).

 In the case of a monochorionic twin pregnancy (the twins being in two different pouches, but in the same placenta), the main risk is transfusion-transfusion syndrome (unequal blood exchange between the fetuses), polycythemia anemia or IUGR (intrauterine growth retardation).
 Women with monochorionic twins benefit from a monthly consultation and increased monitoring through ultrasound scans (once a fortnight).
 In short, the gynecology department becomes a place to visit again and again!

-For bichorionic twin pregnancies, women are encouraged to have one ultrasound scan per month to check that everything is going well.
+In the case of bichorionic twin pregnancies, women are invited to have one ultrasound scan per month to check that everything is going well.

-The arrival of two babies is a huge change in a parent's daily life!
-Fatigue can be more intense, and organization a little difficult to find at first, just after giving birth.
-Don't hesitate to enlist the help of friends and family, whether to run errands or help prepare meals in advance!
+The arrival of two babies is a huge change in a parent's daily routine!
+Fatigue can be more intense, and organization a little tricky at first, just after giving birth.
+Don't hesitate to enlist the help of friends and family, whether it's to run errands or help prepare meals in advance!

 Early maternity leave